Welcome. This newsletter is for

 Here’s a blog post I wrote about behavior change while on staff at Vanguard.

-From my career you can probably discern my own political views.
-I’m a progressive Democrat but lean more toward the center these days than I used to.
+From my career you can probably discern my own political views, which are center-left.
 I live in Washington, DC and thus am surrounding by like-minded folks, but grew up in a Buffalo suburb and draw on those roots in my work, every day.
 I really love when I get out of the bubble and talk with others, elsewhere.

 Thankfully there are solutions in the works for tackling the disinformation epidemic but most are tech or policy-oriented rather than working with people at the community level.
 That's where Truth in Common comes in.